“Central is good at reaching the individual person rather than the crowd.”

 Her favorite class so far?
 Negotiating Organizational Cultures.
 “I’m interested in the subject,” she says, “and I’ve done internships and research with small nonprofits that are aimed at helping make their organizations more effective.”

 Hamilton’s research project is titled “We’re a Unique Organization: Tailoring Communication for Efficient Nonprofit Board Interaction.”
-Hamilton worked on it with Professor of Communication Studies Linda Laine, who doubles as Hamilton’s academic adviser.
+Hamilton worked on it with Professor of Communication Studies Linda Laine, who doubles as Hamilton’s academic advisor.

 “She helped focus the project, set guidelines and goals for myself, reviewed my presentation and helped me make it more professional,” Hamilton says.
 “She’s one of my favorite professors.
 She puts a lot of time and effort into helping her students succeed, and she’s friendly and fun to talk to.”